lcmpbll/Partner-s-Pizza-Parlor/README.md

 Code: let pizza = new Pizza ("small", 16.99);
 Expected Output: pizza {size: 'small', price: 16.99}

+Test: "It should create a Pizza object with the properties size, price, and toppings."
+Code: let pizza = new Pizza('small', 16.99, ['cheese']); pizza;
+Expected Output: Pizza {size: 'small', price: 16..99, toppings: Array(1)}

 # Describe: pizzaCost();

 Test: "It should return a price for the pizza at 16.99."